Stylish Century

 Stylish Century was a notable Australian thoroughbred racehorse.

-A son of Double Century from the Forex mare Stylish he was foaled in 1986 and was trained by a number of trainers throughout his career including Bart Cummings for a short time.
+A son of Double Century from the Forex mare Stylish, he was foaled in 1986 and was trained by a number of trainers throughout his career, including Bart Cummings for a short time.

-Known for his bold, front-running style he won quality races like the 1989 AJC Spring Champion Stakes, VRC Victoria Derby and the 1991 AJC Queen Elizabeth Stakes.
-As a 3-year old he also ran a close second to Almaarad in the 1989 MVRC W.S.
+Known for his bold, front-running style, he won quality races like the 1989 AJC Spring Champion Stakes, VRC Victoria Derby, and 1991 AJC Queen Elizabeth Stakes.
+As a 3-year old, he also ran a close second to Almaarad in the 1989 MVRC W.S.
 Cox Plate.

 He ran in the 1990 Japan Cup, won by David Hayes' Better Loosen Up.
-Stylish Century broke through the barrier and bolted prior to the race and was timed at a near world record pace for a 1000m before being vetted and declared fit to run.
-He ran a great race to lead them up well into the home straight and was by no means the last to cross the finish line.
+Stylish Century broke through the barrier and bolted prior to the race and was timed at a near-world record pace for a 1000m before being vetted and declared fit to run.

-Retired to stud, he only had moderate success with his best performer being Buster Jones winner of the 1999 VATC Sandown Stakes.
+Retired to stud, he had moderate success with his best performer being Buster Jones, winner of the 1999 VATC Sandown Stakes.

 He died in 2003 following a spider bite.